 Where can I buy Treasury Bills?

 Treasury Bills can be bought through any official dealer.
-The easiest will be through your bank
+The easiest this days are through banks’ treasury bill mobile application.
+A typical example is the Sterling Bank’s i-invest.

 When is it usually sold?

 Treasury Bills is sold every other Wednesday (bi-weekly) as announced by the CBN.
-The CBN announces issuances in their websites and in the pages of the Newspaper.
+The CBN announces issuances in their websites and in the pages of national dailies.
 You can also ask your bank account officer to notify you ahead of an issuance.

 To buy Treasury Bills you will have to approach your bank requesting for a form.
 You fill the form with your personal information also indicating the amount you want to buy as well has your bid rate.

 The CBN selects the bids that fall below the accepted marginal rates.
 The Marginal Rate is the minimum average rate for bids submitted within a bid window.
-For example if the marginal bid rate for a bid opened Wednesday 4 September is 11% then bids falling below this rate will be accepted and those above rejected.
+For example, if the marginal bid rate for a bid opened Wednesday 27 June is 11% then bids falling below this rate will be accepted and those above rejected.